How to Use the Developer Experience (DX) Setup

-We wrap projets meant to be deployed to the Kubernetes cluster using Helm Charts.
-Argo CD is a tool that monitors Git repositories for changes to these packages, and, when needed, creates new deployments with the latest versions.
+We wrap projets meant to be deployed to the Kubernetes cluster using Helm Charts (opens new window).
+Argo CD (opens new window) is a tool that monitors Git repositories for changes to these packages, and, when needed, creates new deployments with the latest versions.

-- From your local machine, install the Helm CLI.
+- From your local machine, install the Helm CLI (opens new window).

 - From your local machine, connect your Docker Engine with the cluster in the cloud.

 gcloud container clusters get-credentials ckan-cloud-cluster \ --region=europe-west1 \ --project=datopian-dx

 - From your local machine, use the Helm CLI to install Argo in the cluster.

 helm repo add argo https://argoproj.github.io/argo-helm helm install my-release argo/argo-cd

 - Temporarily, while we don’t expose Argo CD to the internet: Forward a local port to Argo CD Web UI:

 - The default username is

 admin, while the password is the name of the Pod running Argo CD.
 Get its value with the following command: